Return to Adaptability page

 If it was too loose it would chaff the skin; too tight and I would not get into it far enough to gain real purchase against the water and it would probably come off.
 It is well worthwhile spending time on getting the right fit.

-As a result I have, with after hours help from the Prosthetic and Amputee Rehabilitation Centre at Stanmore, begun to develop a completely new way of securing the even bigger green flipper.
+As a result I have, with after hours help from the Prosthetic and Amputee Rehabilitation Centre at Stanmore, begun to develop a completely new way of securing the even bigger green flipper by using a silicon sock - see below.

 This method eliminates the need for putting on stump socks as the silicone sock does not rub and the mechanical connection is so much more secure.
-Still experimenting but it does have distinct advantages.
+It does have distinct advantages.

 Please see my video - swimming at The Grove with the original design -